 #2 Updated by Ricardo Amorim almost 3 years ago

 I agree.
 You can pass both local_ip and local_port to TCPSocket.open in Net::HTTP#connect.

 Having the setter exposed would allow the user to change the local IP address between connections.
 Any ideas if this could cause problems with Net::HTTP or remote servers?
 There's also proxy and ipv6 support, both which I have never tested using this approach.

-#8 Updated by Ricardo Amorim over 2 years ago
+#8 Updated by Ricardo Amorim almost 3 years ago

 - File net-http_bind_to_local_ip-tests.patch added